 Designate a project manager who will be the point of contact for the agency, but present your entire event team and their individual responsibilities.
 Explain clearly what lead times you are working towards, agree on responsibilities (such as who decides on the venue, catering options, event technology, spend of marketing budget), when and how often you give feedback to each other.

-Most often, when event companies realise they need new resources, they hire them, but there are cases when they’re only needed for a small period of time or when they’re still testing.
+Most often, when companies that run events periodically realise they need new resources, they hire them, but there are cases when they’re only needed for a small period of time or when they’re still testing.
 For example, you might want to incorporate new event technology in your event, but before having a dedicated tech team to work on it internally, you may use external providers to get a head start.

 Use an events agency?
 Maybe, but thread carefully.